-17 For academic literature, see Jed Goodfellow, 'Animal Welfare Regulation in the Australian Agricultural Sector: A Legitimacy Maximising Analysis' (PhD Thesis, Macquarie University, 2015); Jed Goodfellow, 'Regulatory Capture and the Welfare of Farm Animals in Australia', in Animal Welfare Law and Science: International Perspectives (Springer, 2016); Elizabeth Ellis, 'Making Sausages and the Law: The Failure of Animal Welfare Laws to Protect both Animals and the Fundamental Tenets of Australia's Legal System' (2010) 4 Australian Animal Protection Law Journal 6, 14-21; Alex Bruce, Animal Welfare Law in Australia: An Integrated Approach (LexisNexis, 2011) 83-84.
+18 For academic literature, see Jed Goodfellow, 'Animal Welfare Regulation in the Australian Agricultural Sector: A Legitimacy Maximising Analysis' (PhD Thesis, Macquarie University, 2015); Jed Goodfellow, 'Regulatory Capture and the Welfare of Farm Animals in Australia', in Animal Welfare Law and Science: International Perspectives (Springer, 2016); Elizabeth Ellis, 'Making Sausages and the Law: The Failure of Animal Welfare Laws to Protect both Animals and the Fundamental Tenets of Australia's Legal System' (2010) 4 Australian Animal Protection Law Journal 6, 14-21; Alex Bruce, Animal Welfare Law in Australia: An Integrated Approach (LexisNexis, 2011) 83-84.
 For government commissioned independent reviews, see Productivity Commission, Regulation of Australian Agriculture, Inquiry Report No.79 (Report, 2016) chp 5; Phillip Moss, 'Review of the Regulatory Capability and Culture of the Department of Agriculture and Water Resources in the Regulation of Live Animal Exports' (2018).

-2.1 Renew the Australian Animal Welfare Strategy
+2.1 Renew and implement the Australian Animal Welfare Strategy

 During the 2022 federal election campaign, the Australian Labor Party committed to renewing the Australian Animal Welfare Strategy with a funding allocation of \$5 million over four years.
-However, this was not included in the October 2022 Budget.
-As the development of the strategy will take some time, a budget allocation must be assigned in this forthcoming budget to ensure the commitment can be fulfilled within this term.
+This was later reflected in the 2023 Budget and the Department of Agriculture, Fisheries and Forestry commenced work on reviewing the Strategy in July 2023.